unlockedSound/AEralia/content/Gods/2 - Laws/Verodea the Emerald Guard.md

 Earth

 ## Artifact
-[[Verodea's Earthen Shield]] - Verodea's great shield made of earthen materials including wood and a range of metals.
+[[Verodea's Emerald Shield]] - Verodea's great shield made of earthen materials including wood and a range of metals.
 Often depicted with the legendary [[origin tree]] in it's centered who's design wraps or centers a single massive emerald of otherworldly quality.
 ## Calendar
 10 - ODEA